iCliniq Logo

 Patient's Query

-My pain in left and right side are very mild and it does not happen all the time.
-Sometimes, during the day it comes and goes.
-I had a liver test ALT five months ago and it came back good.
+My pain on the left and right sides is very mild, and it does not happen all the time.
+Sometimes, during the day, it comes and goes.
+I had a liver test ALT five months ago, and it came back good.

 Please share your opinion.